 and supports an intricate ecosystem of microorganisms, invertebrates, insects and small mammals.

+in the UK.
 Globally, 24 billion tonnes are washed away every year.
-Our ay of farming minimises topsoil loss.
+Our way of farming minimises topsoil loss.

 because of poor land management practices, seriously threatening our future food production capacity.

-of carbon, around twice as much as in the atmosphere and force times the level in plants and animals.
+of carbon, around twice as much as in the atmosphere and four times the level in plants and animals.

 in cropland to the atmosphere.
-Restoring soil reduces atmospheric CO2 dramatically improves water retention.
+Restoring soil reduces atmospheric CO2 and dramatically improves water retention.

-To reverse this, real systemic change is required in the way land is managed.
+To reverse rapid soil degradation, real systemic change is required in the way land is managed.